ga4gh/Get-Started-with-GA4GH-APIs/sessions/starterkits/part_0_env_check/README.md

 ```
 sqlite3 --version
 ```
-Make sure it returns the installed sqlite3 version
+Make sure it returns the installed sqlite3 version.

+e.g. `3.37.2 2022-01-06 13:25:41 872ba256cbf61d9290b571c0e6d82a20c224ca3ad82971edc46b29818d5dalt1`

 ## 4. Docker
 Check if Docker is properly installed by running the following command:
 ```
 docker run hello-world
 ```
-It should return "Hello from Docker!" if Docker is working correctly.
+This will attempt find a local `hello-world` docker image.
+If the image doesn't exist, it will pull an image from `library/hello-world`.
+If docker is running correctly, we should see a message that starts with "Hello from Docker!"

 ## 5. Download Docker images
 Download the required Docker images by running the following command: